What is MACRA?

 The days when clinicians were paid simply by the volume of services rendered to Medicare patients has passed.
 The transition period where providers are starting to get paid or rewarded based on the value they provide has begun, with the dual goals of better patient outcomes and lower costs.

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is a comprehensive and complex law passed in Congress with bipartisan support.
-It not only repealed the sustainable growth rate formula, under MACRA, eligible physicians and clinicians who provide services and treatment to Medicare patients are now rewarded higher payment based on the quality of the care provided instead of the volume of services.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is a comprehensive and complex law passed in Congress with bipartisan support which rewards eligible physicians and clinicians with a higher payment based on the quality of the care provided instead of the volume of services.
+It repealed the sustainable growth rate formula and is applicable to eligible physicians and clinicians who provide services and treatment to Medicare patients.
 This is often referred to as "pay-for-performance" model, as opposed to the previous "pay-for-service" model.
 The Quality Payment Program creates a new framework for rewarding clinicians who provide higher-value care.

 "More than a Great" EHR "Customized For You"